phase2/particle/docs/setup.md

 %}
 ```

-#### Using preprocess to handle varaibles to pass to Pattern Lab template
+#### Using preprocess to handle variables to pass to Pattern Lab template

 Now, the above example showed how to just override the variables in our original Pattern Lab template with _something_ provided by a drupal template.